ibm-cloud-docs/powervs-vpc/plan-planning.md

 The Deployable architecture supports creation of Client to Site VPN server optionally.
 If enabled, the prerequisite for creating a Client to Site VPN server is a Server Certificate which can be only read from a {{site.data.keyword.secrets-manager_short}} instance.

-The automation provides flexibility in :
+The automation provides flexibility in:
 - Automatically generating a new VPN server Certificate, creating a new {{site.data.keyword.secrets-manager_short}} instance and storing the certificate.
 - Allowing the user to pass the details of existing {{site.data.keyword.secrets-manager_short}} instance and the certificate details in the optional parameters field which would override the default configuration of creating a new {{site.data.keyword.secrets-manager_short}} instance.